Hummus recipe – Arabian method

 Salt : As needed

-Here is another recipe from my Arabian travel collections.
+Here is another arabian recipe from our subscriber Saumya.
 Hummus is an Arabic food made from cooked, mashed chickpeas blended with tahini, olive oil, lemon juice, salt and garlic.
 Its popular through out the Middle east and globally.
 Use this recipe to prepare home made Hummus instead of purchasing unhealthy ones from the shops (You can save your health and a few bucks).

 Hummus is high in iron, vitamin C, folate, vitamin B6.
 The main ingredient chickpeas are good source of protein and dietary fiber.
 Tahini is an excellent source of the Aminoacid methionine, complementing the proteins in the chickpeas.
 Hummus also carries varying amounts of monounsaturated fat.
 Hummus serves as a complete protein when eaten with bread.